We build global leaders with real life opportunities

 The Student Representative Council

 We encourage and develop student leaders through our Student Representative Council (SRC).
-The SRC fosters personal growth, team work, leadership skills and motivates students to actively support their school community in a positive way.
+The whole idea of the student council is to make sure that student life here on our AISM campus runs smoothly, while fostering personal growth, teamwork, leadership skills as well as motivating students to actively support their school community in a positive way.

 Our SRC has a democratically elected class representative from each class from Years 1-12.
 This group meets regularly to discuss and deal with issues impacting students.
-Our SRC also organises events that engage and encourage all our students to participate in school life.
+The student council also organises events that engage and encourage all our students to participate in school life.